dreamsicle-io/create-wp-theme/README.md

 ## Options

-The tool offers several options that will serve as defaults for the tool's prompt.These options can be used to customize the default options of the tool.
+The tool offers several options that will serve as defaults for the tool's prompt.
+These options can be used to customize the default options of the tool allowing the developer to go through the prompts faster.

 ```shell
 create-wp-theme -X 1.0.0 -A "Example, INC." -E hello@example.com -u https://example.com my-theme
 ```

-The above would ouput the following prompts.
+**The above would ouput the following prompts:**

 ```shell
 The following tool will help you configure your new theme.